 We have powers to tackle anti-social behaviour and a duty to ensure that all local agencies are working together effectively to take the right action to meet the needs of victims.

-When you can ask for an ASB case review
+When can you ask for an ASB case review?

 You can ask for an ASB case review if: